NavyNurlyn/NavyNurlyn/README.md

 - 🔍 **Aspect-Based Sentiment Analysis (ABSA)** — extracting sentiment toward specific aspects/topics within text
 - 🌐 **Web Development** — building web apps and interfaces (mostly PHP & JavaScript)

-I'm part of the **Tanamore** team/organization, and I'm always excited to learn new tools, dive into new datasets, and collaborate on interesting projects.
+I'm part of the **Tanamore** team/organization, and now that I've graduated, I'm looking forward to growing further in the data field while taking on new projects and collaborations.

 ---